Module format and documentation¶

 Using documentation fragments in collections describes how to incorporate documentation fragments in a collection.

-EXAMPLES block
+EXAMPLES block¶

-After the shebang, the UTF-8 coding, the copyright line, the license, the ANSIBLE_METADATA section, and the DOCUMENTATION block comes the EXAMPLES block.
+block.
 Here you show users how your module works with real-world examples in multi-line plain-text YAML format.
 The best examples are ready for the user to copy and paste into a playbook.
 Review and update your examples with every change to your module.

-Per playbook best practices, each example should include a name: line:
+Per playbook best practices, each example should include a name:

 EXAMPLES = r'''